HIVE: Evaluating the Human Interpretability of Visual Explanations: Abstract

 \section{Abstract}

-As machine learning is increasingly applied to high-impact, high-risk domains, there have been a number of new methods aimed at making AI models more human interpretable.
+As AI technology is increasingly applied to high-impact, high-risk domains, there have been a number of new methods aimed at making AI models more human interpretable.
 Despite the recent growth of interpretability work, there is a lack of systematic evaluation of proposed techniques.
-In this work, we propose a novel human evaluation framework HIVE (Human Interpretability of Visual Explanations) for diverse interpretability methods in computer vision; to the best of our knowledge, this is the first work of its kind.
-We argue that human studies should be the gold standard in properly evaluating how interpretable a method is to human users.
-While human studies are often avoided due to challenges associated with cost, study design, and cross-method comparison, we describe how our framework mitigates these issues and conduct IRB-approved studies of four methods that represent the diversity of interpretability works: GradCAM, BagNet, ProtoPNet, and ProtoTree.
-Our results suggest that explanations (regardless of if they are actually correct) engender human trust, yet are not distinct enough for users to distinguish between correct and incorrect predictions.
-Lastly, we also open-source our framework to enable future studies and to encourage more human-centered approaches to interpretability.
-HIVE can be found at \url{https://princetonvisualai.github.io/HIVE}.
+In this work, we introduce HIVE (Human Interpretability of Visual Explanations), a novel human evaluation framework that assesses the utility of explanations to human users in AI-assisted decision making scenarios, and enables falsifiable hypothesis testing, cross-method comparison, and human-centered evaluation of visual interpretability methods.
+To the best of our knowledge, this is the first work of its kind.
+Using HIVE, we conduct IRB-approved human studies with nearly 1000 participants and evaluate four methods that represent the diversity of computer vision interpretability works: GradCAM, BagNet, ProtoPNet, and ProtoTree.
+Our results suggest that explanations engender human trust, even for incorrect predictions, yet are not distinct enough for users to distinguish between correct and incorrect predictions.
+We open-source HIVE to enable future studies and encourage more human-centered approaches to interpretability research.
+HIVE can be found at \url{https://princetonvisualai.github.io/HIVE}. \keywords{Interpretability, Explainable AI (XAI), Human studies, Evaluation framework, Human-centered AI}